alanzanattadev/molecule-landing/docs/getting-started-terminal.md

 such as `CTRL+C` or `CTRL+D` are available.
 - Once created, a terminal cannot be closed.
 After exiting shell, the terminal will remain open in read-only mode.
-- There is no way to choose the shell to open and the terminal will simply open the default user shell.
+- There is no way to choose which shell to run and the terminal will simply open the default user shell.